Nurse Practitioner at Ministry of the Solicitor General

 • Respond to emergency situations and implement appropriate interventions

-• Practice in accordance with College of Nurses of Ontario Practice Standards and Ministry expectations
+• Practise in accordance with College of Nurses of Ontario Practice Standards and Ministry expectations

-• Practice in accordance with the security requirements of the institutio
+• Practise in accordance with the security requirements of the institution

 Loading...